getnamo/GlobalEventSystem-Unreal/README.md

 ## Component Receivers - Organizing Events

 If your receiver is an actor, you can organize your events via _GESBaseReceiverComponent_ sub-classed _ActorComponent_ receivers.
-These receivers auto-matically store the last received value and auto-unbind on EndPlay.
+These receivers automatically store the last received value and auto-unbind on EndPlay.

 There are a few built-in types available e.g. a float receiver